MolSSI-Education/python_scripting_cms/_episodes/09-git.md

 ```
 $ git add .
 ```
-{: .language-bash}
+{: .bash}

 The `.` in the git add statement says to add everything in the current folder to the repository.
 If you don't want to add everything, don't put the `.` and instead just list the specific files you do want to include.

 `git add` does not add the files to your repository.
-It really just tells git which files you want it to track, and are ready to commit.
+It really just tells git which files you want it to track that are ready to commit.
 This is called *staging*.
 To finish adding the files to the repository, you have to *make a commit*.

 ## Making commits
 Once you have staged a file to add to your repository, you commit it to the repository.
 To make a commit, you use the `git commit` command, and have to write a commit message which explains what has changed in that commit.
 We will do this in one command with the `-m` option.
 In the Terminal window, type